Kuwait entry requirements for Argentina passport holders

 May be checked

 Argentine passport holders need a visa to enter Kuwait.
-You must apply online before you travel — there is no visa on arrival for Argentine citizens.
-Plan ahead, as processing can take a few business days.
+You must arrange this at a Kuwaiti embassy or consulate before you travel — there's no visa-on-arrival and no eVisa option for Argentine citizens.
+Start the process well ahead of your trip, as it involves paperwork and processing time.

 Entry requirements